shem8/shem8.github.io/source/_posts/2017-06-02-room-performance.markdown

 In the last Google I/O, Google announced a new [architecture components](https://developer.android.com/topic/libraries/architecture/index.html).
 One of them is Room.
 Room is an (another) ORM solution for the Android developers.
 Combining with some other elements Google released (like LiveData, ViewModel, and Lifecycle Listeners)- basic app flows should be much simpler.
 <!-- more -->
 Indeed- Google did some nice work here.
 Straightforward tasks like displaying items from DB and update them was a pain, and you had to write a lot of code over and over.
-Now you can just use those out-of-the-box components.
+[Now you can just use those out-of-the-box components](https://medium.com/proandroiddev/clean-easy-new-how-to-architect-your-app-part-1-e439668a523d).
 This will save time for developers: you will write less code, and you will have fewer bugs.

-But let's get back to the subject- if we examine the rest of the components, I feel most of them bringing new things to the table.
-But about Room- if there a need for another ORM library?
+When examine those components, I feel most of them bringing new things to the table.
+But about [Room](https://developer.android.com/topic/libraries/architecture/room.html)- is there a need for another ORM library?

 ## ORM?
 Let's start from the beginning.
 For the ones that not familiar with, ORM stands for "Object Relational Mapping".
 That's a prettier way to let the developers works with persistent objects instead or tables rows.